Geochemistry, Petrology and Cosmochemistry

 Helen Williams is accepting applications for PhD students.

 Helen’s research interests center around the application of non-traditional stable isotope systems to understanding the formation and evolution of planetary interiors.
 Her work includes topics such as accretion, core formation and the evolution of mantle redox state, isotopic tracing of depleted and enriched mantle components, element cycling and the oxidation state of subduction zones and the secular evolution of the Earth’s mantle.
-Some of her most recent research involved combining stable iron isotope analyses with high-pressure experiments to simulate conditions within the Earth’s interior and the conditions of the Earth’s earliest mantle.
-Helen has recently been awarded a Euro European Research Council (ERC) Starting Grant for the “HabitablePlanet” Project, and is also collaborating on a number projects using non-traditional stable isotopes to explore weathering processes and biogeochemical cycling
+Her research has involved using stable iron isotope analyses and high-pressure experiments to understand interactions between the Earth's mantle and the evolution of the Earth’s earliest mantle and, most recently, iron and zinc stable isotopes in subducted serpentinite rocks to understand the nature of slab fluids and subduction zone processes.
+Helen is a recipient of a European Research Council (ERC) Consolidator Grant (“HabitablePlanet”) Project and is one of the PIs involved in the NERC "Deep Volatiles" Consortia.
+She is also a Co-I on NERC grants involving the cycling and concentration of chalcophile elements at convergent margins and studying the Earth's earliest magnetic field.
+Helen also collaborates on a number projects using non-traditional stable isotopes to explore weathering processes and biogeochemical cycling.

 Recent publications can be found in the publications database here